 To ensure adequate and prompt review, applicants should follow the application instructions closely, answer every question completely, provide up-to-date information, and provide all relevant responses and documents.

-A: The USTP accepts applications by electronic mail as well as by U.S. Postal Service mail or other shipping/delivery services, but not by facsimile.
+The USTP accepts applications by encrypted electronic mail, overnight mail, or another secure method with prior approval of the USTP, but not by facsimile.
 Applications can be completed using a fillable PDF form.
 Please see the Instructions for Application for Approval as a Nonprofit Budget and Credit Counseling Agency, available on the USTP’s Web site, for further directions concerning application procedures.

 If the required original surety bonds and/or proof of adequate fidelity insurance are not readily available, you still may submit your application with a copy of the bond and/or insurance policy for preliminary review.
 Final approval of your application is subject to submission of the original surety bond and/or proof of adequate employee bonding or fidelity insurance.

-A: Attorneys may be approved as credit counseling agencies provided they meet the requirements set forth in 11 U.S.C. § 111, the final rule, and state laws concerning organization and operation as a nonprofit entity.
+Attorneys may be approved as credit counseling agencies provided they meet the requirements set forth in 11 U.S.C. § 111, the Credit Counseling Rule, and state laws concerning organization and operation as a nonprofit entity.
 State statutes, ethics rules or codes, rules of court, or other factors may limit an attorney’s ability to provide these services or restrict the manner in which services are rendered.